Submitted by Ann Christine Tabaka

 not knowing what was wrought.

 Wronged I am, and wronged I stand,

 to the riddle that plagues my bones.

 The door now shut and barred.

 About the Poet

-Ann Christine Tabaka has been nominated for the Pushcart Prize in Poetry, has been internationally published, and won poetry awards from publications.
+Ann Christine Tabaka was nominated for the 2017 Pushcart Prize in Poetry, has been internationally published, and won poetry awards from numerous publications.
 She lives in Delaware, USA.
 She loves gardening and cooking.
 Chris lives with her husband and three cats.
-Her most recent credits are: Pomona Valley Review; Ariel Chart, Page & Spine, West Texas Literary Review, Oddball Magazine, The Paragon Journal, The Stray Branch, Trigger Fish Critical Review, Foliate Oak Review, Better Than Starbucks!, Anapest Journal, Mused, Apricity Magazine, The Write Launch, The Stray Branch, Scryptic Magazine, Ann Arbor Review, The McKinley Review.
+Her most recent credits are: Ethos Literary Journal, North of Oxford, Pomona Valley Review, Page & Spine, West Texas Literary Review, The Hungry Chimera, Sheila-Na-Gig, Synchronized Chaos, Pangolin Review, Foliate Oak Review, Better Than Starbucks!, The Write Launch, The Stray Branch, The McKinley Review, Fourth & Sycamore.

 Hi, Brian.
 Thanks for the opportunity of reading Betrayal by Ann Christine Tabaka.
 Such a wonderful poem and so welled penned.
 I have just shared it.
 Have a great day.
 Goff

 Incredible depth to this piece.
 I think we can all relate to the words.
 Excellent poetry!